 There are no available registration dates at this time.

 Note: Class meets online using a Zoom format and meets 6 Thursdays (Oct 6, 13, 20, 27 & Nov 3, 10) 6:30-8:30pm EST + 20 min one on ones for each student.

 They go by many names: page-turners, nail-biters, wild rides—call them what you will, readers just can’t seem to get enough thriller fiction.
 But what makes a good thriller?
 Is it merely ending every chapter with a cliff-hanger?
 Is it nearly delaying the inevitable?

-Whether your writing a novel or a short story, this six-week course will help you dissect your own writing and figure out how to make your work-in-progress more thrilling.
+Whether you’re writing a novel or a short story, this six-week course will help you dissect your own writing and figure out how to make your work-in-progress more thrilling.
 By combining the elements of character, plot, perspective, and verisimilitude, students will gain an understanding of the ingredients that go into the perfect thriller stew.

 Each weekly Zoom session will include a PowerPoint-assisted lecture, class discussion, film screening(s), and writing exercises.
 Students will then be given an assignment to be completed the following week.
 The course will conclude with 1:1 meetings with the instructor.

 So come join your peers and learn how to keep your readers on the edge of their…

 - Weekly 90 minute PowerPoint assisted lectures via Zoom